metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 No punts in the first quarter and a half.
 Says something about the relative quality of the offenses against these defenses.

 Trey Flowers coming up big on two consecutive plays, effectively killing an Oakland drive.

+Johnathan Hankins making a difference against the run in particular.

+The Raiders defense seems to have adjusted in the second half by blitzing more.
+Seems to be working out so far...